amael-ls/treeGrowth_eu/notebook.md

 | Measurement error (std) | $\sqrt{3}$          | $\sqrt{3}$          |
 | Process error (var)     | 5.68                | 5.68                |

 Table: Sets of parameters.
-We specified in each test if the parameter is to be estimated or if it is given {#tbl:sets}
+We specify in each test whether a parameter should be estimated or is provided {#tbl:sets}

 Note that the parameters are given for a non-standardised dbh.
 This implies that some parameters returned by Stan models must be transformed.
 This is the case for instance for `potentialGrowth` (the average growth) and `dbh_slope`:
 $$